Show HN: I am Building a Producthunt alternative

 Any ideas what that is about?
 Sorry I don't understand the Forbes reference.

-• inerte a year ago
+• inerte 2 years ago

 Forbes, a name that probably makes people think about business articles, has been publishing all sorts of non-business pieces and they did extremely well on SEO because the domain has a lot of authority and inbound links.